As of April 2021, Oclean have launched an updated model of the X Pro.

 Without factoring the cost of replacement brush heads, I know that for what you are gettting this is good value.

 Whether this is a good price or not is ultimately going to be personal opinion.
+Based on my experience this is good value given what the X Pro offers.

-I mentioned previously the Xiamoni Mi which is similar, but lacks some of the advanced tracking features.
+The Xiamoni Mi which is similar, but lacks some of the advanced tracking features.
 This works out at 6p per day.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.